 Spotmeter Batteries - 4LR44

 There is no built-in way to check the battery.
-If the LED display does not light up with an EV reading, you need to replace the battery.
+If the LED display does not light up with a reading, you need to replace the battery.

 Measuring Angle: 1°